Early Graduation Program

 School Requirements

-Beginning in the 2023-2024 academic year, the school counselor shall provide support to EGP students in the following areas:
+The school counselor shall provide support to EGP students in the following areas:

 • Utilization of the ILP to assist students in articulating postsecondary goals and career aspirations that make the EGP the best option for the student.

-2023-2024 Student Requirements
+Student Requirements

-Beginning with the 2023-2024 academic year, to successfully complete the EGP and earn an Early Graduation Certificate and scholarship, the student must meet the following requirements:
+To successfully complete the EGP and earn an Early Graduation Certificate and scholarship, the student must meet the following requirements:

-Declaring intent and maintaining enrollment
+Declaring intent and obtaining enrollment in the program

 • Collaborate with the school counselor to create a strategy/action plan within the ILP for meeting program requirements within the academic year in which the student wishes to graduate.